A Historic New York City Hotel

-The Legendary Gem of Madison Avenue
+An Architectural Gem on Madison Avenue

 The New York Palace possesses a prestigious heritage.
 More than a century ago, Henry Villard, one of the nation's most prominent financiers, commissioned McKim, Mead & White to create a residence of singular style.
 Constructed in 1882, that residence became known as The Villard Houses.
 Over the next century, the residence would change from private homes to offices for the Archdiocese and later, corporate offices for internationally known companies.

-View our press release for more information about the History of the New York Palace.
+View our press release for more information about the history of The New York Palace.